Microsoft/azure-docs.pt-pt/articles/digital-twins/tutorial-facilities-setup.md

 ms.service: digital-twins
 ms.topic: tutorial
 ms.date: 11/12/2019
-ms.openlocfilehash: 4d4e7e47b82c46cca53fab0540a4867031eaab85
+ms.openlocfilehash: 20174a4eafb4e72fb62eeff6df2d129b91016b9e
-ms.sourcegitcommit: 598c5a280a002036b1a76aa6712f79d30110b98d
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 11/15/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74107752"
+ms.locfileid: "74383031"
 ---
-# <a name="tutorial-deploy-azure-digital-twins-preview-and-configure-a-spatial-graph"></a>Tutorial: implantar o Azure digital gêmeos Preview e configurar um grafo espacial
+# <a name="tutorial-deploy-azure-digital-twins-preview-and-configure-a-spatial-graph"></a>Tutorial: Deploy Azure Digital Twins Preview and configure a spatial graph

-Você pode usar o serviço de visualização do gêmeos digital do Azure para reunir pessoas, lugares e dispositivos em um sistema espacial coerente.
-Esta série de tutoriais demonstra como utilizar o gémeos Digital do Azure para detetar a ocupação da sala com condições ideais de qualidade de temperatura e ar.
+You can use the Azure Digital Twins Preview service to bring together people, places, and devices in a coherent spatial system.
+This series of tutorials demonstrates how to use Azure Digital Twins to detect room occupancy with optimal conditions of temperature and air quality.

-Estes tutoriais irão guiá-lo por meio de uma aplicação de consola .NET para criar um cenário de um edifício de escritórios.
-A criação tem vários andares e salas de cada andar.
-Os ambientes de contenham os dispositivos com sensores anexados que Deteta movimento, temperatura ambiente e a qualidade de ar.
+These tutorials will walk you through a .NET console application to build a scenario of an office building.
+The building has multiple floors and rooms within each floor.
+The rooms contain devices with attached sensors that detect motion, ambient temperature, and air quality.

-Aprenderá como replicar as áreas físicas e entidades no prédio como objetos digital com o serviço de duplos Digital do Azure.
-Irá simular eventos de dispositivos através de outra aplicação de consola.
-Em seguida, irá aprender a monitorizar os eventos provenientes destas áreas físicas e entidades em tempo real.
+You'll learn how to replicate the physical areas and entities in the building as digital objects by using the Azure Digital Twins service.
+You'll simulate device events by using another console application.
+Then, you'll learn how to monitor the events that come from these physical areas and entities in near real time.

 O administrador dos escritórios pode utilizar estas informações para ajudar os funcionários que trabalham neste edifício a reservarem salas de reuniões com as condições ideais.
-Um Gestor de recursos do office pode utilizar a configuração para obter tendências de utilização dos ambientes e monitorizar as condições de trabalho para fins de manutenção.
+An office facilities manager can use your setup to get usage trends of the rooms, and to monitor working conditions for maintenance purposes.

 No primeiro tutorial da série, vai aprender a:

 > [!div class="checklist"]
-> * Implemente o Digital duplos.
+> * Deploy Digital Twins.
-> * Conceder permissões à sua aplicação.
+> * Grant permissions to your app.
-> * Modificar uma aplicação de exemplo duplos Digital.
+> * Modify a Digital Twins sample app.
-> * Aprovisione a sua criação.
+> * Provision your building.

 Estes tutoriais utilizam e modificam os mesmos exemplos que o artigo [Quickstart to find available rooms](quickstart-view-occupancy-dotnet.md) (Início rápido para descobrir salas disponíveis) utiliza, para proporcionar uma cobertura mais detalhada e aprofundada dos conceitos.